-- 1. Mount the IMG file (again, via MagicDisc or other virtual CD tool). - 2.
-Once IMG file is mounted, run SQL setup once again from the command line in order to skip the Validate process.
+- 1. On the SQL server, create a network drive and attach it to the shared folder on the domain controller as explained above for the first SQL server. - 2.
+Once the .iso installer is mounted, run SQL setup once again from the command line in order to skip the Validate process.
 Open a Command window, browse to your SQL install directory and type the following command:

 '''

-Setup /SkipRules=Cluster_VerifyForErrors /Action=AddNode
+Setup /SkipRules=Cluster_VerifyForErrors /Action=AddNode /INSTANCENAME="MSSQLSERVER"

-/INSTANCENAME="MSSQLSERVER"

 '''